 Configuration monitoring can be a time-consuming process, with teams jumping between products and validating that everything is set according to the initial plan.
-We live in an API driven world, and Trout Software playbook allow you to access data across systems, quickly explore your setup and automate controls, allowing organization to scale their impact.
+We live in an API driven world, and a Trout Software playbook allows you to access data across systems, quickly explore your setup and automate controls, allowing organization to scale their impact.
 It is a simple and trusted watchdog.

 With Trout Software's playbook, automate your configuration control and reduce the amount of time your teams need to switch context every day.